ARTMAN -- Workshop on Recent Advances in Resilient and Trustworthy MAchine learniNg

 Program Chairs

-• Gregory Blanc (Télécom SudParis, France)
+• Gregory Blanc (Telecom SudParis, Institut Polytechnique de Paris, France)

 • Takeshi Takahashi (National Institute of Information and Communications Technology, Japan)

-TPC Members
+TPC Members (to be completed)

 • Muhamad Erza Aminanto (Monash University, Indonesia)